nadaa/rec-strategies-abm/README.md

 The dataset is used to predict consumer items utilities, and to initialize the model.

 ## Configuration file
-Before running the simulation, make sure you set up desired values for model parameters in the `config.yml`.
-The configuration file is in [yaml](https://de.wikipedia.org/wiki/YAML) format.
-The file includes all required parameters to set up the model.
+`config.yml` includes all the required parameters to set up the model.

-**Note**: Running the code may take a long time based on the predefined time steps and number of replications in the configuration.
+**Note**: Running the code may take a long time based on the predefined time steps and the number of replications in the configuration.

 ## Results
 Each execution of the model generates a unique folder inside the results folder.
 The collected data from the simulation contains various CSV files, scenarios.json, and png plots.

-The following is part of the results generated from running the simulation for 1000 time steps and three replications.
-The simulation comprises one service provider agent and 610 consumer agents, and consumers can share their experiences on social media.
+The following is part of the results generated from running the simulation for 1000 time steps and 3 replications.
+The simulation comprises one service provider and 610 consumers, and consumers can share their experiences on social media.

 <table>